MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/dotnet-update-chan-grp-app.md

 - In the Team tab pop-up window update the *Configuration URL* to `https://<yourngrokurl>/tab`.

-- Finally, make sure the *can update configuration?
+- Finally, make sure that *can update configuration?
 Team*, and *Group chat* boxes are checked and select **Save**.

 #### Finish: Domains and permissions

-In the *Domains and permissions* section, the *Domains from your tabs* field should contain your ngrok URL without the HTTPS prefix - `<yourngrokurl>.ngrok.io/`.
+In the *Domains and permissions* section, the *Domains from your tabs* field must contain your ngrok URL without the HTTPS prefix - `<yourngrokurl>.ngrok.io/`.

 #### Test and distribute: Test and distribute